 Philippines Humanitarian Country Team-which is akin to advice as it is not binding or enforceable-includes provisions outlining how humanitarian engagement with the military during COVID-19 should not compromise humanitarian principles or place vulnerable populations at risk, and how military contributions must remain a last resort.
 This element is particularly pertinent given the ongoing armed conflict in Philippines: the government and the Communist Party of the Philippines (CPP) both unilaterally announced a ceasefire in the pandemic's early weeks, but the ceasefire did not hold.
-Violence in Mindanao has continued over the course of the COVID-19 outbreak.
-There has also been ongoing violence between the government and Islamic State-affiliated groups, including bombings in Jolo city in August 2020.
+One in Mindanao has continued over the course of the COVID-19 outbreak.
+In the pandemic's early weeks, but the ceasefire did not hold.
+One in Mindanao has continued over the course of the COVID-19 outbreak.
 In the country's conflict-affected areas, military involvement in the COVID-19 response gives rise to concerns that civilians could become collateral damage should anti-government militants seek to strike targets where military actors are present.

-CME exists in unacknowledged contexts and forms
+CMF exists in unacknowledged contexts and forms

 Analyses of military contributions to civilian humanitarian responses have generally focused on describing and problematising more easily quantifiable forms of support, particularly logistics, troops, and materiel.
 Militaries are also recognised, as a secondary contribution, for their coordination and planning capabilities, as well as for the provision of security, policing, and enforcement in kinetic or complex emergencies.
-In turn, principle-based guidance surrounding CME and best-practice-at both international and domestic levels, and as specific to individual humanitarian agencies-focuses predominantly on marking boundaries and setting parameters for these specific areas of engagement.
+In turn, principle-based guidance surrounding CME and best-practice-at both international and domestic levels, and as specific to individual humanitarian agencies-focuses predominantly on marking boundaries and setting parameters for these specific areas of engagement.5